-Aleicha Ostler is an experienced educator who will launch a new K-8 charter school that expands upon the success of her tenure at Indianapolis Public School (IPS) magnet school, SUPER School 19.
+Aleicha Ostler is an experienced educator who will launch Invent Learning Hub, K-8 charter school that expands upon the success of her tenure at Indianapolis Public School (IPS) magnet school, SUPER School 19.

 The new school will infuse project-based, or “big picture,” learning with a cross-grade level approach to collaboration among students.
 Big picture learning allows students to work projects from beginning to end as they would in a real world career.
 Middle school students also will have the opportunity to participate in internships in businesses and organizations in the community.